SAG-KeLP/kelp-additional-algorithms/README.md

 In Batch Learning, the complete training dataset is supposed to be entirely available during the learning phase.
 In Online Learning individual examples are exploited one at a time to incrementally acquire the model.

-For examples about the usage of the following algorithms, please refer to the project **kelp-full**.
+Examples about the usage of the following algorithms, please refer to the project **kelp-full**.

 Batch Learning algorithms
 -------------------------